Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 -	Having a standard pay for working groups with different skill set is not the best way, but for a same skill set a standard pay can be set.
 Then based on performance the renmeration can be increased.

+- THe renumeration will also vary depending if the member(s) is working full time or part time in the branch.

 -	There can be extra incentives for better performance over the standard pay.
 But this can also be misused and has to carefully implemented.

 -	Facilitator(s) have additional responsibility and they can add a percentage raise over the working team member pay.

 -	Chair has additional responsibility above the facilitator(s) and they can add a percentage raise over the facilitator(s) pay.

--	There needs to be a set date for sending and paying out the invoices.
+-	The branch needs to be a set date for sending and paying out the invoices.

 -	As the invoices are paid in NXS whose value is volatile, it is recommended to have an exchange rate set for each monthly invoice payout.